pulumi/pulumi-hugo/themes/default/content/blog/troubleshooting-with-diagnostics/index.md

 ...
 ```

-We can walk through this, though!
+How can we identify the parts we need to troubleshoot the problem we ran into?
+Let's walk through it!
 Like most logging data, there's some initial labels, timestamps, and process data in the beginning of the line.
 But the part you want to focus on is the part just before that closing bracket (`]`).
 In this snippet, you can find the calls to various parts of the Pulumi deployment engine, like `backend.go` or `api.go` (and their relevant lines in the code, so [backend.go:409](https://github.com/pulumi/pulumi/blob/master/pkg/backend/httpstate/backend.go#L409) for that first line).
 The human-readable messages do give some context, as well.
 You can use this data to understand where we are in the calls that the engine makes.
 There's also plugins, which are the various providers.
 You might find `langruntime_plugin.go`, which reports on what the language host is doing, or `eventsink.go`, which shares which events (or actions happening in the system) are occurring when.
 As plugins are getting installed, you likely will find a bunch of "skipping file in plugin directory" messages if you've been running Pulumi for a bit.
 That's all of the older versions of plugins in your Pulumi plugin directory being checked and skipped if a newer one is available and required.
 Eventually, you'll get to a bunch of [gRPC](https://grpc.io/) calls, which are [remote procedure calls](https://en.wikipedia.org/wiki/Remote_procedure_call) that basically provide connecting glue among all of the various subroutines that are running on both the local machine and the remote Pulumi Service.

 ## Fixing errors